lsug/lsug-website/CONTRIBUTING.md

 The client can be reloaded on the fly.
 You can keep the website running while you make code changes.

  1. Start the website.
- 2. Bundle the javascript, styles and assets on the fly.
+ 2. Bundle the JavaScript, styles and assets on the fly.
 	```sh
 	mill -w web.bundle
 	```